saulrichardson/solstice/data/cache/Hsiao_et_al.__2023_/extracted/document.md

 ### age group

-had occurred within 14 days after vaccination.
+y yhad occurred within 14 days after vaccination.
 Objectives The primary objective was to estimate the rela- tive vaccine effectiveness of the recombinant vac- cine as compared with a standard dose vaccine against PCR-confirmed influenza in patients be- tween the ages of 50 and 64 years, the primary

-Exploratory outcomes were an influenza diag- nosis (PCR-confirmed or clinically diagnosed influenza on the basis of ICD-10 codes), none lec tive hospitalization for any cause, and death from any cause.
+( ) ( ) Exploratory outcomes were an influenza diag- nosis (PCR-confirmed or clinically diagnosed influenza on the basis of ICD-10 codes), none lec tive hospitalization for any cause, and death from any cause.
 For each outcome except death from any cause, we counted only the first event during each season that occurred more than 14 days after vaccination.
-All deaths after vaccina- tion within the study period were considered to be a safety outcome and were counted even if they
+All deaths after vaccina- tion within the study period were considered to be a safety outcome and were counted even if they h d d ihi 14 d f i i

 not performed.
 Secondary outcomes were PCR-confirmed in- flue nza A, PCR-confirmed influenza B, and hos- pita liz at ion for PCR-confirmed influenza, for community acquired pneumonia, and for car dio respiratory events including community acquired pneumonia.
 We identified community acquired pneumonia and other car dio respiratory events using primary discharge diagnosis codes as listed in the International Classification of Diseases, 10 th Revision (ICD 10 (Table S2).